YIIK: A Postmodern RPG: Endings

 Alex can join Proto-Alex, in which case the game's credits rush by and close with a passive-aggressive message.

-If Alex does not join Proto-Alex, he instead follows Comet Alex, watching it destroy many other realities.
-Drifting away, Alex eventually finds a planet not yet destroyed by Comet Alex and taking place in the present day.
-He decides to recruit the player, who is revealed to be another version of Alex, and versions of his friends from that reality in a bid to defeat Proto-Alex once and for all.
-Proto-Alex, who is mechanically conjoined with Essentia, reveals that Essentia is not a version of Sammy and Vella, but another version of Alex.
-Essentia had been manipulating Alex in the hopes of eliminating Proto-Alex and taking control of their collective soul, using Sammy as bait.
-Alex again fails, but is encouraged to return to life by Roy, the protagonist of Ackk Studios' first video game Two Brothers.
-Alex and the player simultaneously deactivate both Essentia and Proto-Alex, and all Alexes are absorbed into the player.

-If on New Year's Eve Alex reads an online message from the game's developer, Brian Allanson, confirming Essentia's duplicity, he can instead go to a news studio that Sammy was to intern at prior to her disappearance and perform her job.
-At the studio's elevator, Alex finally reunites with Sammy, who addresses him as the player and urges him to abandon this reality and explore the Soul Space with her.
+If Alex declines, he instead trails Comet Alex, watching it destroy other realities.
+Alex eventually reaches a planet taking place in the present day.
+He recruits the player, claiming them to be another Alex variant, and variants of his friends from that reality to vanquish Proto-Alex.
+Proto-Alex, who is conjoined with Essentia, reveals her to be an Alex variant who had manipulated Alex in the hopes of eliminating Proto-Alex and usurping their collective soul, using Sammy as bait.
+Alex fails again, but is spurred by Roy, the protagonist of Ackk Studios' first video game Two Brothers.
+He and the player deactivate Essentia and Proto-Alex, and all Alexes merge into the player.
+If on New Year's Eve Alex reads an online message from the game's developer, Brian Allanson, confirming Essentia's duplicity, he can instead intern at Sammy's news studio.
+In the elevator, Alex reunites with Sammy, who addresses him as the player and urges him to abandon this reality and explore the Soul Space with her.